Reducing teacher burnout: A Teacher's Guide

 It is often not recognised or at least not spotted early enough for any intervention or "time out" to be implemented.
 When having a bad day becomes a bad week which becomes a bad month or term then you may be approaching "burn-out".
 The impact of leadership and teaching during Covid may have exacerbated some of the above and indeed created more turbulence in your already busy and stressful lives.

 Mental health concerns have become increasingly prevalent due to the increased teaching demands of our educators.
 The impact on student outcomes of having a different supply teacher each week should also not be overlooked.
-Burnout among teachers has become a very important issue and This guide will explore some practical steps to prevent teacher attrition.
+Burnout among teachers has become a very important issue and some practical steps to prevent teacher attrition.

 Warning signs of teacher burnout include chronic exhaustion, emotional detachment from students, decreased job satisfaction, and physical symptoms like headaches or insomnia.
 Teachers may also show increased irritability, reduced creativity in lesson planning, and frequent absences.
 Recognising these early indicators allows leaders to intervene before burnout becomes severe.